Takaya-Yamazato/nuocw-mdfile-generator/Revised-MD-Files/730-Practical-Presentation-Techniques-Research-Skills-C-2-2019.md

 # 簡単な説明
 description: >-
-  Course AimsThis course is directed towards graduate students and researchers in all fields and has the following practical goals:  1.
-To raise logical drafting and practical delivery skills to a l ....
+  This course is directed towards graduate students and researchers in all fields and has the following practical goals.
+1. To raise logical drafting and practical delivery skills to a l ....
 # 講師名
 lecturer: "Mark WEEKS, Associate Professor"